WILLS, Powers of Attorney, Personal Directives (Alberta)

-If you choose not to make a will, your property will be dealt with in accordance with the Intestate Succession Act (Alberta).
+If you choose not to make a will, your property will be dealt with in accordance with the Wills and Succession Act (Alberta).
 Your personal representative will be appointed by the court.
 This person will have limited discretion in how to deal with your estate.
 The court will not know your intentions.
 You will not be able to choose a guardian for your minor children.
 Your beneficiaries will not be named by you.
-They will be stipulated by the provisions of the Intestate Succession Act.
+They will be stipulated by the provisions of the Wills and Succession Act.

-The provisions of the Intestate Succession Act provide for the distribution of your estate if you die without a will.
+The provisions of the Wills and Succession Act provide for the distribution of your estate if you die without a will.
 Many different circumstances are contemplated by the legislation.
 Just a few examples are:

 If you die intestate leaving a spouse but no children, your entire estate goes to your spouse.

 Similarly, if the net value of your estate does not exceed $40,000 your entire estate goes to your spouse.